microsoft/mattersim/README.md

 > [!IMPORTANT]
 > We *strongly suggest* that researchers and users explicitly state the specific version and checkpoint of MatterSim when conducting benchmarks or performance evaluations.
 This precise versioning is critical for reproducibility and accurate comparative analysis.

+## Limitations
+MatterSim is intended for atomistic simulations of bulk materials.
+Any attempt and interpretation beyond that should be avoided.
+For any appications related simulations of surfaces, interfaces, and systems with long-range interactions, the results are often qualitatively correct.
+For quantitative results, the model needs to be fine-tuned.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.